Queer Builds Mission Statement:

 Building & Studio Access:

-The studio is located on the 3rd floor of a walk-up building (no elevator), so access is via stairs only.
+The studio is located on the 3rd floor of a walk-up apartment building (no elevator), so access is via stairs only.

 Changing Areas:

 You’re welcome to change in the private bathroom (with a door) or in the fitting area.
-If you'd prefer privacy, I can step into the kitchen, which is separated from the studio space by a small foyer.

 If you have any accessibility needs or concerns, please feel free to share them—I'm happy to work with you to find a solution.